-* Inner City Ministry: After-school program in First-Centenary United Methodist Church needs tutors and volunteers to help with homework, read to younger children, teach math facts, call spelling words and help with research papers.
+* Inner City Ministry: After-school program in First-Centenary United Methodist Church needs tutors to help with homework, read to younger children, teach math facts, call spelling words and help with research papers.
 Flexible scheduling 3:30-5:45 p.m.
 Monday-Thursday.

 * Pet Placement Center: Socialize and care for adoptable dogs and cats, help with off-site adoption/fundraising events and administrative tasks.
 Adults needed, but ages 10-14 allowed with parent; training provided.
 E-mail email@example.com.